OperationSpark/line-crawler/README.md

 const UP = 'up';
 ````

 These will represent the state of our little app, and help us make decisions as to _how_ to draw our lines.
-Often, constants are used to express those type of things that will never change and to hold values used repetitiously that we don't want developers to have to manually type, like strings, that are easy to misspell.
+Often, constants are used to express those type of things that will never change and to hold values used repetitively that we don't want developers to have to manually type, like strings, that are easy to misspell.

 ###TODO 1 : Declare Our Variables